Plains Indians: Slaughter of the bison

 The railroad industry also wanted bison herds culled or eliminated.
 Herds of bison on tracks could damage locomotives when the trains failed to stop in time.
 Herds often took shelter in the artificial cuts formed by the grade of the track winding through hills and mountains in harsh winter conditions.
 As a result, bison herds could delay a train for days.

+The slaughter of the bison had substantial adverse impacts on the Native American people who relied on them.
+These impacts were both immediate and persistent.
+By the early 20th century, bison nations had greater child mortality and unemployment compared to Indian nations that were never reliant on the bison.
+By the late 20th century, income per capita was 25% lower for bison nations.
+Whereas people in bison-hunting communities were once among the tallest people in the world, generations born after the slaughter of the bison had lost all their height advantage.

 As the great herds began to wane, proposals to protect the bison were discussed.
 Buffalo Bill Cody, among others, spoke in favor of protecting the bison because he saw that the pressure on the species was too great.
 But these were discouraged since it was recognized that the Plains Indians, often at war with the United States, depended on bison for their way of life.
 In 1874, President Ulysses S. Grant "pocket vetoed" a federal bill to protect the dwindling bison herds.
 In 1875, General Philip Sheridan pleaded to a joint session of Congress to slaughter the herds, to deprive the Plains Indians of their source of food.
 This meant that the bison were hunted almost to extinction during the 19th century and were reduced to a few hundred by the early 1900s.